 A fundamental selling point for native plants is that they are adapted to the place they occur, to the specific conditions of soil, topography and climate factors such as wind, temperature and rainfall.
 For this reason, locally adapted plants, local ecotypes, should be more successful in terms of health and longevity than plants from elsewhere on the globe and elsewhere in the country.
 Certainly, they will better serve in their ecological roles having co-evolved with the surrounding plants, animals, insects and other organisms and having synchronized their processes and phenologies over time with those other players.
 In the healthy native ecosystems that we hope to emulate and re-create there is a strong interdependence between plants themselves but also with the local native animals, insects, and micro-organisms with which they have evolved that is best achieved by using locally adapted plant material.

-It is possible that a Red Buckeye, Aesculus pavia, propagated off plants from the North Carolina and planted here in Louisiana may bloom and may be pretty, but that the hummingbirds that rely on this early blooming tree at the onset of their migration will have moved on already because this more northern Red Buckeye blooms 4 weeks later than a Red Buckeye with a Louisiana provenance.
+Consider that a Red Buckeye, Aesculus pavia, propagated off plants from North Carolina and planted here in Louisiana may bloom and may be pretty, but perhaps the hummingbirds that rely on this early blooming tree at the onset of their migration will have moved on already because this more northern Red Buckeye blooms 4 weeks later than a Red Buckeye with a Louisiana provenance.